Wall Street station (IRT Lexington Avenue Line): 1940s to 1980s

+1990s to present

 On January 6, 1994, Automated Fare Collection turnstiles went into service at this station and at the Whitehall Street station.
 In 1995, as a result of service reductions, the MTA was considering permanently closing one of the two Wall Street stations, as well as two other stations citywide, due to their proximity to each other.
 Either the IRT Broadway–Seventh Avenue Line station or the IRT Lexington Avenue Line station would have been closed.
 Following the September 11 attacks in 2001, the Wall Street station was closed for nine days.

 The original interiors were listed on the National Register of Historic Places in 2004.
+The next year, the MTA provided funding for a renovation of the station as part of its 2005–2009 capital program.
 The MTA commenced a project to renovate the station and restore its original appearance in 2006.
-During this renovation, the blue tiles were removed and remnants of the original white tilework were exposed.
-The condition of the original tiles ranged between fair, poor, and completely missing.
-All missing tiles were refitted based on original models.
+During this renovation, the blue tiles were removed, and the original tiles were restored.
+Some of the panels and beams on the ceiling were installed improperly, causing trains to scrape against them.